top of page

 • Lack of financial stability for consumers

 In order to encourage energy-efficient consumer appliances, the Indian Government's Bureau of Energy Efficiency (BEE) has started to grade appliances based on their energy consumption parameters.
-They launched the Super-Efficient Equipment Program (SEEP) in February 2012 to promote energy-efficient ceiling fans.
-These fans typically have a 5-star rating and are extremely energy-efficient.

-One BLDC fan can save up to 60% of electricity and saves around Rs.
+One BLDC fan can save up to 60% of electricity and save around Rs.
 3000 per year for a consumer who pays a tariff of Rs.
 12 kWh per unit of electricity.
 According to surveys, this payback amount needs to be more attractive for consumers to replace or invest in an expensive fan.
 This happens more so in rural areas where the reach of customer support is doubtful.

 What benefits can India get out of BLDC fans?